BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 > done
 ```

 If you run this command, you will see nothing print to the screen.
-You should have produced two duplicate sequence files with `backup.` as a suffix.
+You should have produced two duplicate sequence files with `backup.` as a prefix.

 There are a few important parts of this type of loop structure syntax.
 The first, second and forth lines represent the main structure of the loop.
 In the first line, `filename` is a variable, meaning it represents the two files listed later. `$filename` refers to the variable in specified in the first line.
 You can specify whatever you'd like for the variable, but it should be somewhat descriptive for what the variable specifies.
 The arrows (`>`) at the beginning of the second, third and fourth lines indicate the shell is still expecting more commands, and `done` closes the loop.
 The third line represents the commands which will be performed across all selected files.